-The Enstrom and Breslow cohort study of 9,844 active California LDS members found that those adhering to LDS health practices had a standardized mortality ratio (SMR) for all cardiovascular diseases of just 26 for middle-aged men — meaning their heart disease death rate was 74% below the U.S. average.
-Women showed an SMR of 34, or 66% below the national baseline.
+The Enstrom and Breslow cohort study of 9,844 active California LDS members found that middle-aged high priests adhering to three health practices (never smoking, regular physical activity, proper sleep) had a standardized mortality ratio for all cardiovascular diseases of just 26 — meaning their heart disease death rate was 74% below the U.S. average.
+SMRs for the same cohort: 27 for all causes and 33 for all cancer.

 This cardiac risk profile is among the lowest ever documented in a U.S. population cohort.
+Female members of the cohort also showed substantially reduced cardiovascular mortality, though the female-specific cardiovascular SMR figures vary by subgroup.
 The Word of Wisdom — the LDS health code prohibiting tobacco and alcohol — appears to be a primary contributing factor.

 Discussion